Checkmk

 2.1.
 From the view to the analysis

 Generating an availability analysis is very simple.
 First retrieve any view of hosts, services or BI aggregations.
-There you will find in the menu Services menu the Availability item, which takes you directly to the calculation of the availability of the selected objects.
+There you will find in the menu Services menu or Hosts the Availability item, which takes you directly to the calculation of the availability of the selected objects.
 The data will be displayed as a table:

 The table shows the same objects that were seen in the preceding view.
 Shown in each column is the proportion of the requested time range an object was in the state being queried.
 The value is given as a percentage, by default to two decimal places — which you can also easily customize.